 Surgical oncologists use surgery to improve a patient's condition.
 The primary purpose of this surgery is to remove tumors and nearby tissue that contains cancer cells.
-They also perform procedures called biopsies that tell if you have cancer and how serious it is.
-The Division of Surgical Oncology is committed to multidisciplinary care for cancer treatment.
+They also perform biopsies to determine if a patient has cancer and how serious it is.
+The Division of Surgical Oncology is dedicated to providing multidisciplinary care for cancer treatment.

-Our trained surgeons specialize in various types of cancer and work with medical oncologists, radiation oncologists, pathologists and other members of the medical team to ensure the best treatments and care for our patients.
-Our surgeons lead the way in providing cutting-edge treatments and are recognized nationally for their innovative and coordinated patient care.
-Our surgeons also use the world's most advanced robotic and minimally invasive surgery techniques to perform safe and precise procedures with small incisions, leading to faster recovery times, less scarring, and shorter hospital stays.
+Our surgeons specialize in various types of cancer and collaborate with medical oncologists, radiation oncologists, pathologists, and other members of the medical team to ensure the best treatments and care for our patients.
+Our surgeons are at the forefront of providing cutting-edge treatments and are nationally recognized for their innovative and coordinated patient care.
+Our surgeons also use the world's most advanced robotic and minimally invasive surgery techniques to perform safe and precise procedures with small incisions, resulting in faster recovery times, less scarring, and shorter hospital stays.
 The Cancer Center offers a full range of oncology services and provides access to specialized research, clinical trials, and diagnostic services.
 In an effort to provide the best possible care for patients, their families, and caregivers, the Division of Surgical Oncology has joined forces with the Robert H.

 When the doctor sees a growth or other signs of a tumor, the surgical oncologist can remove all or part of the tissue.
 For example, if a tumor presses on a nerve or bone and causes pain, a surgical oncologist may perform palliative surgery to provide relief.